grafted-in/dev-onboarding/README.md

 user-build
 ```

-In the following steps, anything marked with \* will already be done by these scripts.
+In the following steps, anything marked with **[auto]** will already be done by these scripts.

 ### Package channel

 Your system itself is based on a stable release channel of NixOS.
 However, for most packages needed at the user-level, we want more frequent updates so we'll use the `nixpkgs-unstable` channel.
 This channel is also the only one that has a cache for macOS, which is occassionally useful when sharing projects.

-  1. \* Set `nixpkgs-unstable` as your Nix package channel:
+  1. [auto] Set `nixpkgs-unstable` as your Nix package channel:
       * `nix-channel --add https://nixos.org/channels/nixpkgs-unstable nixpkgs`
-  2. \* Update the channel and upgrade packages:
+  2. [auto] Update the channel and upgrade packages:
       * `nix-channel --update`
       * `nix-env --upgrade`
-  3. \* Allow restrictive licensed applications to be installed:
+  3. [auto] Allow restrictive licensed applications to be installed:
       * `mkdir -p ~/.config/nixpkgs`
       * `echo '{ allowUnfree = true; }' > ~/.config/nixpkgs/config.nix`